 As of February of 2017, the Oregon Liquor Control Commission (OLCC) issued 117 delivery permits to state marijuana retailers.
 All interested customers must be at least 21 years old to receive a marijuana delivery, and they must sign for their delivery between 8 a.m. and 9 p.m.
 A handful of popular Oregon marijuana delivery services include Kush Cart, Green Gratitude, and La Cannaisseur.

 Currently, medical marijuana is legal in Rhode Island.
-However, state regulators haven't approved of legal marijuana delivery services yet.
-Rhode Island regulators are preparing to review proposed marijuana delivery plans from state dispensaries in addition to awaiting the development of a new marijuana tracking mobile app.
+Many Rhode Island dispensaries offer delivery including GreenLeaf Compassion Center.
 Overall, most Rhode Island dispensaries are eager to implement marijuana delivery services for convenience purposes and to accommodate medical marijuana consumers.

-In Vermont, medical marijuana is legal, and in January of this year, Vermont's governor signed a recreational marijuana bill (H. 511) into law.
-Currently, only medical marijuana delivery services are available.
-If you're a medical marijuana consumers or caregiver and you register with VT Patients Alliance, Grassroots Vermont, Champlain Valley Dispensary, or Southern Vermont Wellness, you're eligible to receive medical marijuana home deliveries.
+Vermont, medical marijuana is legal, and in January 2018, Vermont’s governor signed a recreational marijuana bill (H. 511) into law.
+Medical marijuana delivery services are available.
+If you’re a medical marijuana consumers or caregiver and you register with VT Patients Alliance, Grassroots Vermont, Champlain Valley Dispensary, or Southern Vermont Wellness, you’re eligible to receive medical marijuana home deliveries.

 Once you register with the state and a designated dispensary, you must be present at the time your medical marijuana delivery arrives.
 You also must show your valid medical marijuana card that designates the dispensary you are receiving a delivery from as your primary dispensary.

-Currently, recreational and medical marijuana are legal in Washington.
-However, state legislators haven't legalized or implemented a marijuana delivery program yet.
-Regardless, unofficial and illegal marijuana delivery services operate in Seattle.
-Different bills have been proposed in 2016 and 2017 to legalize marijuana delivery services.
-The most recent bill is retained in present status and hasn't been approved yet.
+Recreational and medical marijuana are legal in Washington.
+However, state legislators haven’t legalized or implemented a marijuana delivery program yet.
+Regardless, due to a legal loophole or confusion about the law, unofficial marijuana delivery services operate in Seattle.

 Regardless of whether you live in any of the states mentioned above or not, it’s important to be aware of these ever-changing marijuana laws if you’re a medical marijuana consumer or a regular recreational user.
 Although some states have an official marijuana delivery program in place, others don’t.
 Moving forward, it’s suggested to use your logic and instincts when using any of the legal or gray area marijuana delivery services that operate throughout the U.S.